C-PASS: Center-Fed Pinching Antenna System: DoF and Power Scaling Law Analysis

 Utilizing the standard integration result: $\int (Y^2+x^2)^{-1/2} \mathrm{d}x = \ln( x + \sqrt{Y^2+x^2} ) + C$, the lower and upper bounds in \eqref{inequalities} are derived as

 It can be examined that both bounds converge to the same scaling order: $\mathcal{O}(\ln N)$ as $N \! \to \! \infty$.
 By the Squeeze Theorem, the summation $S_N$ scales as $\mathcal{O}(\ln N)$.
-Substituting this result back into the formulations derived in \eqref{bar_A_chi} and \eqref{bar_gain}, we obtain the scaling law of the array gain and multiplexing gain of the C-PASS as:
+Substituting this result back into \eqref{hat_A_chi} and the above dominant-gain expressions, we obtain the scaling law of the array gain and multiplexing gain of the C-PASS as:

-A similar derivation can be applied to the power scaling law of the end-fed PASS.
-Specifically, the end-fed PASS also benefits from the same fine-tuning strategy for the PAs, where the first $N$ PAs are phase-aligned at the FU and the last $N$ PAs are phase-aligned at the BU.
-This phase alignment results in an array gain that scales similarly to the C-PASS, achieving an array gain of the same order $\mathcal{O}(\ln^2 N/N)$.
-However, due to the unidirectional propagation in the end-fed architecture, the determinant of the effective channel matrix $\det(\mathbf{H}_{\text{E}}^{\text{eff}}) = 0$, leading to the zero multiplexing gain.
-Actually, this scaling behavior of the end-fed PASS aligns with the derivations in~\cite{ouyang2025array}. \end{proof}
+A similar derivation applies to the end-fed PASS.
+With the same PA fine-tuning strategy, the first $N$ PAs are phase-aligned at the FU and the last $N$ PAs at the BU, yielding the same array-gain order $\mathcal{O}(\ln^2 N/N)$.
+However, due to unidirectional propagation, $\det(\mathbf{H}_{\text{E}}^{\text{eff}})=0$, so the multiplexing gain is zero.
+This is consistent with the scaling result in~\cite{ouyang2025array}. \end{proof}

-A comprehensive comparison of the DoF and power scaling laws between the C-PASS and the conventional end-fed PASS is provided in Table~\ref{tab:analysis}.
+Table~\ref{tab:analysis} summarizes Theorems~1 and~2, showing that C-PASS preserves the array-gain order of the end-fed PASS while additionally providing doubled DoF and a non-zero multiplexing-gain term.

+\begin{remark} \normalfont Practical T-junction non-idealities, such as insertion loss, finite tuning resolution, and residual phase mismatch, can be modeled as perturbations of the branch feeding coefficients.
+These perturbations mainly affect the finite-SNR array and multiplexing gain magnitudes.
+Since the nominal C-PASS channel is full-rank under non-degenerate geometry and feeding configurations, bounded hardware perturbations do not remove the structural DoF advantage unless they induce exact determinant cancellation.
+Practical C-PASS design should therefore avoid near-zero determinant operating points.
+A detailed hardware-level analysis and robust parameter optimization under T-junction impairments are left for future work. \end{remark}